2023-07-22 08:00:00

 Cases are rising fast.

 Dr Velayudhan continued, “European countries are also on alert because Europe keeps recording Aedes transmission of either Dengue or Chikungunya since 2010.
-We have seen more outbreaks since then and it is estimated that the mosquito is present in about 22 European countries.”
+We have seen more outbreaks since then and it is estimated that the mosquito is present in regarding 22 European countries.”

 Numerous factors in addition to climate change have led to the spread of dengue, such as increased movement of people and goods, urbanization and pressure on water and sanitation systems, Aedes mosquitoes that transmit Zika in addition to causing dengue and chikungunya